Richardaeld/MonaMemorabilia/README.md

 The file "Core.python3.2641.1592707923" will crash gitpod when attempting to delete it.

 When sub gallerys viewed at i5 resolution on landscape the nav bar and bottom cut off borders of images.

+## Not supported
++ internet explorer 9 and older
++ opera 12.15 and older
++ firefox 3.6 and older

 # Scalability